Economic Recovery Plan

 Community Resilience Fund

-Western Bay of Plenty District Council’s Community Resilience Fund has been launched in efforts to help local groups – registered charities, non-governmental organisations (NGO), incorporated societies or community groups – needing additional funding for their projects in the wake of the COVID-19 pandemic.
+Western Bay of Plenty District Council’s Community Resilience Fund was launched in an effort to help local groups – registered charities, non-governmental organisations (NGO), incorporated societies or community groups – needing additional funding for their projects in the wake of the COVID-19 pandemic.

 The one-off $300,000 fund is one of the support packages within Council’s Economic Recovery Plan to assist the local economy and provide relief in the medium and long term.